18F/Dot-Net-Encasement/README.md

 $ dotnet run
 ```

-Open a web browser and point to `https://localhost:5000/api/values` and you should see some JSON.
+Open a web browser and point to `https://localhost:5001/WeatherForecast` and you should see some JSON.

 Note - you may have to change the local port on which this application is served.
-By default, the [Kestral](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-2.2) web server that ships with .NET Core serves WebAPI apps on `https://localhost:5000`.
-If you have trouble accessing this port, you can change it by updating the values in the `Properties/launchSettings.json` file, or you can update the `Program.cs` file to change
+By default, the [Kestral](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/servers/kestrel?view=aspnetcore-2.2) web server that ships with .NET Core serves WebAPI apps on ports `5000` and `5001`.
+If you have trouble accessing these ports for some reason, you can change it by updating the values in the `Properties/launchSettings.json` file, or you can update the `Program.cs` file to change this line:

 ```csharp
 .UseStartup<Startup>();
 ```

-to
+to this:

 ```csharp
 .UseStartup<Startup>()